Slyvred/JCrypt/README.md

 # JCrypt
 This is a simple CLI text/file encrypter made in Java that supports XOR and AES-256 (with salt).
+It was written in Java using the jdk-21 so any machine with jdk-21 (or later) installed should be able to run it fine.

 ## Usage